mandatoryprogrammer/CursedChrome/README.md

 These topics are outside of the scope of this README, but eventually will be covered separately.

-## Notes on Production Deployments
+## Further Notes on Production Deployments

 * You will likely want to run an Nginx server with a valid HTTPS certificate doing a `proxy_pass` to the WebSocket server (running on `127.0.0.1:4343`).
 Then you'll have TLS-encrypted websocket traffic.
 * For a more secure setup, don't expose the HTTP proxy & and admin panel to the Internet directly.
 Opt for SSL port-forwarding or using a bastion server to connect to it.